Anna Dvorak, Chef

 I am a self-taught chef.
 I grew up in a home where food and shared time around eating was valued, with a mom who was (and is) an excellent cook and where natural, whole foods were part of our daily diet.

 My first career was as a graphic designer - and even though it was a creative field, I felt creatively stunted most of the time.
-So I came home from my day job and gave myself a culinary education by cooking something new almost every single night, learning from the masters through their words, their methods, and their instructions through their cookbooks.
-I followed their recipes like my own private coursework, to understand how to build flavors, how to use ingredients like freshly ground spice mixes and herbs to layer subtle nuance and add complexity, and how to use fresh ingredients in old and new ways.
+So I came home from my day job and gave myself a culinary education by cooking something new almost every night, learning from the masters through their methods and instructions in their cookbooks.
+I followed their recipes like my own private coursework, to understand how to build flavors, how to use ingredients like freshly ground spices and herbs to layer nuance and add complexity, and how to use fresh ingredients in old and new ways.

 I used my own instinct to find naturally healthful ways of preparing foods that leaned more towards balance without compromising flavor.